 “De-schooling” is an adjustment time.
 Don’t worry about what the child is learning.
-Some parents give the child total freedom, others put some, preferably minimal, restrictions on their choices (no online games during the day, for example).
-If the child is given the freedom to choose his or her own activities, they gradually regain their enjoyment of learning.
+Some parents give the children total freedom, others put some, preferably minimal, restrictions on their choices (no online games during the day, for example).
+If the children are given the freedom to choose their own activities, they gradually regain their enjoyment of learning.
 Sooner or later, they find something that will rekindle the spark, and the damage of that frustrating school experience begins to repair itself.

 The amount of time needed for de-schooling varies greatly, but may be surprisingly long.
 Many parents recommend allowing a full year, and some whose kids have had particularly negative school experiences have been told by psychologists that it might take two or more years to fully recover.
 On the other hand, many kids quickly regain their enthusiasm for learning and settle down to interesting, challenging studies within a short time.
 The average is one month for every year in public school.

 Parents, too, may need to de-school.
 Ever since we were children, we’ve been told that we must go to school to learn.
 And even after we make the difficult decision to pull our children out of school, we may find it hard to let go of the school methods.
 It can be frightening to trust your children to learn without worksheets, lesson plans, text books, and all the other trappings of school.
 I suggest first you take a nice vacation from all schoolwork.
 Rest, get to know one another again, do some fun things, enjoy the holidays.
 Read up on homeschooling, join a group and attend their field trips and park days, get to know the new folks and ask questions.
 You will find the right philosophy that works for your family, probably about the time your child comes up to you and ask if you can teach them about something they are wanting to learn.